-Roman art also fails to give evidence of musicians using written notation.
-Perhaps the approach to music was similar to that of cookery: a simple recipe with little information regarding quantities or cooking times – it was up to the cook to apply his personal skills: perhaps the same applied to musicians.
+Roman art fails to give evidence of roman music involving written notation.
+Perhaps the approach to music was similar to that of cookery and roman recipes: little information regarding quantities or cooking times – it was up to the cook to apply personal skills and judgement.
+Perhaps the same applied to music.

 Influence on Roman music:

-If we conflate myth, historical literary evidence and scientific investigation we can see that the Romans were local italic peoples greatly influenced by the Orient.
+If we conflate myth, historical literary evidence and scientific investigation we can see that the Romans were local Italic peoples greatly influenced by the Orient.
 It is believed that the Etruscans to the north of Rome had elements of Turkish genetics, and to the south of Rome there were the Greek colonies in Campania, Pompeii is a great example of this coming together of cultures.
 Myth has it that the founding of Rome was to be attributed to descendants of the Trojan Aeneas on a site which had in precedence been settled by Evander, himself of Greek/Turkish origins.
 Many deities are of Indo-European origin also.
-For example the “Cornu” and “Tuba” may have been learned from the Etruscans whilst the Citarra from the Greeks.

 Roman expansion across the Mediterranean also put Roman civilisation in direct contact with the music of other cultures: immigrants and slaves and even priests of new foreign deities all brought their own sounds and music with them into the city.
 Flutes, cymbals and tambourines became part and parcel of everyday Roman life.